By Ted McIntyre

 Similar to U.S. results, shower lighting (91%) and recessed fixtures (79%) are the two most popular lighting options seen in Canadian bathrooms.
 Pendant lights follow in third place at 71%.

 The energy-efficient and water-saving products that Canadians are most likely to be installing in their bathroom designs include LED lightbulbs (85%), low-flow toilets (81%) and heated bathroom floors (78%).
+Green energy upgrades are a central theme for kitchen and bathroom trends.

 Although technology is taking over our lives, it hasn’t invaded the bathroom in much respect.
 Only a small percentage of Canadian homeowners have wall-mounted flat screen TVs in their bathrooms (19%), lighting controls connected to their mobile devices (17%), steam shower controls (17%) and smart bidet toilet seats (16%).